How to Create an Effective PR and Marketing Strategy for 2018

 How do you plan to market your business in 2018?
 How can you guarantee an effective PR strategy?

-As 2017 comes to a close, now is the time to think about your PR and marketing plan for the coming year.
+It’s now time to think about your PR and marketing plan for the coming year.
 What’s been working well?
 What hasn’t?
 What new strategies will you try for 2018?

 Follow this convenient guide to set up your foundation for the new year.